ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 Changing the compiler toolchain introduces many degrees of freedom in the system.
 The differences include how the compiler translates C/C++ code to assembly code, the link time optimizations, changing implementations of the C standard libraries and differences caused by changing compile and link options.

-Although we support exporting your project and libraries to an alternate toolchain, we cannot guarantee the same consistency as using the mbed Online Compiler.
+Although we support exporting your project and libraries to an alternate toolchain, we cannot guarantee the same consistency as using the Mbed Online Compiler.

 We will do our best to maintain the exported libraries and project files, but please understand we cannot cover all cases and combinations, or provide support for use of these alternative tools themselves.

 ### Third party tool notes

-#### Makefiles and mbed OS 2 projects
+#### Makefiles and Arm Mbed OS 2 projects

-When you export an mbed OS 2 project with a Makefile exporter or an exporter that uses a Makefile, you may have to modify the flags to remove some linker flags.
+When you export an Arm Mbed OS 2 project with a Makefile exporter or an exporter that uses a Makefile, you may have to modify the flags to remove some linker flags.
 You may see an error, such as the one below, in your compiler output.

 ```
 link: mbed_blinky.elf